Twelve Top Tips

 If you want to rehydrate “on the go” consider investing in a lightweight stainless steel bottle which can be reused over and over again.
 Many local shops, cafes and restaurants/pubs will now be happy to refill your bottle on request – look out for the ReFill logo.

-There is also evidence that the making of a plastic bottle of water is far more carbon intensive than simply using tap water, so if you have to buy a plastic bottle of water don’t forget to recycle the empty container which will also reduce your carbon footprint.
+There is also evidence that packaging and transporting a bottle of water is far more carbon intensive than simply refilling a reusable with tap water, but if you have to buy a bottle of water don’t forget to recycle the empty container which will also reduce your carbon footprint.

 Stainless steel water bottles are now readily available from many local shops.
 Some have a thermal lining which make them ideal for both hot and cold drinks.